In this article we’re talking: How to win an argument!

 Protester: “Because he is, he’s a fascist”

-A non-sequitur is a conclusion or statement that doesn’t logically follow from the previous argument or statement.
-It’s a giant leap in logic that isn’t justified by what was previously said.
+A non sequitur is a conclusion or statement that doesn’t logically follow from the previous statement.

 Non-sequiturs are often used to sneak in contentious points by hiding them next to a point of agreement.